 Do you know the difference between Scrum, Agile, and Kanban?
-It can be difficult to differentiate between the three and even more difficult to choose the right project management tool to guide your project through to completion.
+It can be challenging to differentiate between the three and even more difficult to choose the right project management tool to guide your project through to completion.

 What is Scrum?